juliansommer/prompts/README.md

     - would need to include the userid as well in the request to ensure no duplicate ids / can like a post u have already liked, and can display upvotes on the frontend

 - add loading skeletons - specifically for loading the prompts, would i modify the PromptCard component or the pages

-- add option for users to change username on profile page

 - add option to switch between light and dark mode